syncfusion-content/javascript-docs/js/DateRangePicker/globalization.md

 ---
 layout: post
-title: globalization
+title: Globalization in JavaScript DateRangePicker Control | Syncfusion
-description: globalization
+description: Learn here about globalization in Syncfusion Essential JavaScript DateRangePicker Control, its elements, and more.
 platform: js
 control: DateRangePicker
 documentation: ug
 api: /api/js/ejdaterangepicker
 ---

-## Globalization
+# Globalization in JavaScript DateRangePicker

 DateRangePicker, has built in support with Localization so that you can make use of culture specified DateRangePicker component with your application using **locale** API,